-MEASURE GHG-04: INCREASE ENERGY EFFICIENCY AND ELECTRIFICATION OF EXISTING COMMERCIAL/NON-RESIDENTIAL BUILDINGS AND FACILITIES
+MEASURE GHG-04: INCREASE ENERGY EFFICIENCY AND ELECTRIFICATION OF EXISTING COMMERCIAL/NONRESIDENTIAL BUILDINGS AND FACILITIES

-Measure: The County will develop a program aimed at assisting local utilities with implementing commercial energy efficiency and electrification programs to achieve reductions in energy consumption.
+Measure: The County will require existing commercial/nonresidential buildings to increase energy efficiency and electrify existing water and space heating appliances that currently use natural gas.
+The County will develop a program aimed at assisting local utilities with implementing commercial energy efficiency and electrification programs to achieve reductions in energy consumption.
+The building permit requirements for electrification of water and space heating appliances will be applicable based on the below timelines: